SUBTOTAL Formula in Excel (Table of Contents)

 After applying the SUBTOTAL Formula, the result is shown below.

-Rows from 50 to 60 are hidden; hence the results of function number 109 have changed to 255 because it does not consider the manually hidden data, whereas function number 9 total remains the same, which means it will consider the data even though we hide the data manually.
+Rows from 50 to 60 are hidden; hence the results of function number 109 have changed to 255 because it does not consider the manually hidden data, whereas function number 9 total remains the same, meaning it will consider the data even though we hide it manually.

-Apply filter to the data and filter only one color; here, we are selected the Black Color.
+Apply filter to the data and filter only one color; the Black Color is selected here.

 After applying the SUBTOTAL Formula, the result is as shown below.